rikosintie/Discovery/docs/appendix-discovery-automation.md

 1. That trailing `.` means "into my current directory" — easy to miss, easy to break the command if you drop it.

-The trailing `.` in the pull example means "into my current directory."

 ----------------------------------------------------------------

 `scp SOURCE DESTINATION` — whichever side has the `user@host:` prefix is the